Sydney-Informatics-Hub/Parabricks-Genomics-nf/SCRATCHPAD.md

 - BCF to VCF conversion complete
 - TODO VEP annotations process.
 Downloading the cache via a container and nf process is proving tricky
 - TODO VEP annotation process needs a pre-downloaded cache, ew
+- Download with curl takes > 2 hours 23.3G (need to do in copyq with `bin/download_VEP.sh`)

+# 22.03.24
+- Inflexible GRCH38-specific method for autodownload of VEP cache implemented
+- For other species, can run by providing own cache